Human Subjects Research - Institutional Review Boards - IRBs

 How do I Document that I have Completed the Training?

-You will receive a certificate after the registration via email.
-Also you may go to our website to print a certificate at any time.
+You may go to our tutorial completion page to print a certificate at any time.

 How Often Do I Need to Be Retrained?